-The Company has determined that control of GdlR has not been transferred for accounting purposes.
+The Company has determined that control of the GdlR Project has not been transferred for accounting purposes.
 The first option payment of \$1,500 received in October 2017 has been accounted for as reduction to carrying value.
 Subsequent option payments received, if any, will be accounted for as further reductions to carrying value.
-After the carrying value has been reduced to zero, remaining option payment proceeds, if any, will be recognized as a contract liability until title to the GdlR Project has transferred to the buyer or the Option Agreement has been terminated.
-In addition, in accordance with our policy, potential royalty revenue has been fully constrained.
+After the carrying value has been reduced to zero, remaining option payment proceeds, if any, will be recognized as a contract liability until control of the GdlR Project has transferred to the buyer or the Option Agreement has been terminated.
+In addition, in accordance with our policy, potential royalty revenue and future option payments have been fully constrained.